tindandelion/tesseract-test-assignment/NOTES.md

 On the API side of things, I haven't done a lot of input data validations, as a real production application would require.
 Mainly, I skipped them due to time constraints.
 We have a few validations to ensure the data integrity, though.

+Architecture-wise, right now most of the business logic resides in the Express request handlers.
+In my opinion, this is fine for a simple application like this.
+The testability does not suffer, since the code is quite easily testable via the HTTP requests.
+However, in real-world applications it's not desirable to have such strong coupling between the application logic and the delivery framework.
+As a future improvement, I would extract the application logic into a Service Facade class, leaving in the request handlers only the input parsing and validation.
+Such decoupling makes it easier to upgrade Express to future versions, or even migrate to a different Web framework entirely.

 ## API tests

 I've found that the provided test suite in `test/index.spec.ts` wasn't sufficient to work on the proper implementation.
 I've left that file mostly untouched (had to make some changes though as it wasn't consistent), and created a new test suite in `test/api-tests.spec.ts`, where I created a test suite to drive the implementation.